dyc3/senior-design/weekly-reports.typ

 - Delayed: Add command line flags to both the monolith and balancer to validate their configs and exit #github("dyc3/opentogethertube", 1296) #github("dyc3/opentogethertube", 1297)
 - Delayed: Add tests for malformed websocket packets #github("dyc3/opentogethertube", 1206)
 - Delayed: Make the monolith polling interval configurable #github("dyc3/opentogethertube", 1295)
+- Delayed: Determine how information will be passed from the load balancer to the visualizations #github("dyc3/senior-design", 224)

 *Figures Updated*
 - Added: @Figure::balancer-channels-client-monolith